 There’s a museum of Kateryna Bilokur in the renovated house where she lived in the village of Bohdanivka.
 Her works are also exposed in the National Folk Decorative Art Museum (Національний музей українського народного декоративного мистецтва) and the History Museum in Yahotyn (Історичний музей, Яготин).
 After the artist’s death, a piece of paper was found in her house.
 Here’s what was written on it:

 Доля випробовує тих, хто вирішив дійти якоїсь великої мети, але сильних духом не злякає ніщо.

 Destiny tests those who decided to achieve a big goal, but nothing can scare those who have the strong will.

 Марія Примаченко – Maria Prymachenko (1909 – 1997)

 Her naïve paintings are widely used nowadays: the fantastic creatures of her brush live on postal stamps, T-shirts, sculptures, postcards, and advertising… I’m sure you will meet some of them when you are in Ukraine.

-Once an embroiderer, Tetyana Floru saw the works of Maria on a marketplace.
+Once an embroiderer, Tetyana Floru saw the works of Maria in a marketplace.
 These were her unique embroideries.
-Tetyana Floru invited Maria to an experimental art workshops in Kyiv.
-There she has painted a series of the fantastic beasts (1936), and learned from folk masters and professional artists.
+Tetyana Floru invited Maria to an experimental art workshop in Kyiv.
+There she painted a series of fantastic beasts (1936) and learned from folk masters and professional artists.

-In her life, Maria painted pysanky (decorated Easter eggs) and embroidered.
+In her life, Maria painted pysanky (decorated Easter eggs) and embroidered them.
 She taught village children to draw and paint.
 Here is an interesting fact: Maria was right-handed but she painted only with her left hand.

 Where to see